FabienDanieau/al-folio/_pages/academic.md

 #### Professional Service

+Lead Guest Editor of the Frontiers Research Topic: [Creating Lifelike Digital Humans](https://www.frontiersin.org/research-topics/15438/creating-lifelike-digital-humans)

-Workshop Co-Chair of IEEE AIVR 2019, <a href="https://aivr2019.github.io/CRDH-workshop/">CRDH</a>: From Capture to Rendering of Digital Huamns for AR/VR.
+Workshop Co-Chair of IEEE AIVR 2020, <a href="https://crdh-workshop.github.io/2020/">CRDH: From Capture to Rendering of Digital Humans for AR/VR</a>.
+Previous edition: <a href="https://aivr2019.github.io/CRDH-workshop/">2019</a>

 Member of the [Work-In-Progress Editorial Board](http://2018.hapticssymposium.org/wipeditorialboard) for Haptics Symposium 2018.